 $58,270 per year

 |Typical Entry-Level Education||Bachelor's degree|

 |Work Experience in a Related Occupation||None|

 |Number of Jobs, 2014||21,300|

 |Employment Change, 2014-24||800|

 Zoologists and wildlife biologists study animals and other wildlife and how they interact with their ecosystems.
 They study the physical characteristics of animals, animal behaviors, and the impacts humans have on wildlife and natural habitats.

 Zoologists and wildlife biologists work in offices, laboratories, or outdoors.
 Depending on their job, they may spend considerable time in the field gathering data and studying animals in their natural habitats.

-Zoologists and wildlife biologists need a bachelor’s degree for entry-level positions, but a master’s degree is often needed for advancement.
-A Ph.D. is necessary for independent research and for university research positions.
+Zoologists and wildlife biologists need a bachelor’s degree for entry-level positions; a master’s degree is often needed for higher level investigative or scientific work.
+A Ph.D. is necessary to lead independent research and for most university research positions.